learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 var studentCount = 30; // this one is pretty clear!
 ```
 For variable names consisting of multiple words, we can use camelCase or snake_case.
 Usually, JavaScript developers use camelCase (called camelCase  becauseTheLettersMakeHumpsInTheName).

+Consistency in coding style is very important to maintain code readability in large projects.
+You can read Google's own style guidelines for Javascript and other languages here: http://google.github.io/styleguide/ .